 A critical theme in both analytical economics and public policy is how to define and measure economic progress, livings standards, wellbeing and comprehensive development.
-Globalisation, rapid technical change, rising inequality, the pervasiveness of crises and recent tendencies toward de-globalization are starting to challenge traditional views of economic progress and development.
+Globalisation, rapid technical change, rising inequality, the pervasiveness of crises and recent tendencies toward de-globalisation are starting to challenge traditional views of economic progress and development.
 A more turbulent and unstable world has various impacts on wellbeing.

 In spite of its multiple limitations, comparisons of per-capita GDP remains the dominant device to assess development levels and living standards.
 To a large extent, organisations such as the World Bank, the International Monetary Fund, the OECD, and Regional Development Banks rank countries according to this criteria (if per-capita GDP in country A is higher than in country B, then country A would be more “developed” than country B).

 This approach, though simple (in appearance), contains several shortcomings.
-GDP is clearly an object -based criteria of human welfare that includes goods that may not contribute directly to human welfare while omitting others that do so.
+GDP is clearly an object-based criteria of human welfare that includes goods that may not contribute directly to human welfare while omitting others that do so.
 GDP also includes a share of “defensive goods” such as spending on security guards, the armed forces and policeman that do not generate direct wellbeing (although they might be necessary for enjoying other goods).

 In addition, “modern” economic growth often produces congestion in big cities and pollutes the environment.
 The list is long: GDP only measures activities that go through the market and have a price, thus excluding work done at home by husbands and wives.
 It also leaves aside considerations of inequality in the distribution of income among individuals and regions.
-A country may have a higher GDP than another, but it also can be more unequal (e.g a higher Gini coefficient, or a larger share of the top 10 percent in national income).
+A country may have a higher GDP than another, but it also can be more unequal (having a higher Gini coefficient, or a larger share of the top 10% in national income).

 In this case, inter-country comparisons of wellbeing become trickier as ordering countries by GDP per head and by inequality may deliver rankings that are inconsistent among them.
 This is very relevant for Latin American nations, South Africa and other high inequality nations with income Gini coefficients in the 50-60% range.
-More recently, income and wealth inequality have been on these rise in large economies such as the United States, Russia, China and India (Solimano, 2017).
+More recently, income and wealth inequality have been on these rise in large economies such as the US, Russia, China and India (Solimano, 2017).

 Finally, the current level of GDP may conceal the depletion of natural resources compromising the welfare of future generations.
-Broader concepts of economic progress should include issues of inequality, sustainability, quality of life and social rights.
+Broader concepts of economic progress should include issues of inequality, sustainability, quality of life and

 Evolving Views on Comprehensive Development